 Shoulder tip pain is felt where your shoulder ends and your arm begins.
-It is not known exactly why shoulder tip pain occurs, but it usually occurs when you are lying down and is a sign that the ectopic pregnancy is causing internal bleeding.
+It's not known exactly why shoulder tip pain occurs, but it usually happens when you're lying down and is a sign that the ectopic pregnancy is causing internal bleeding.

 The bleeding is thought to irritate the phrenic nerve, which is found in your diaphragm (the muscle used during breathing that separates your chest cavity from your abdomen).
-The irritation to the phrenic nerve causes referred pain (pain that is felt elsewhere) in the shoulder blade.
+Irritation of the phrenic nerve causes referred pain (pain that is felt elsewhere) in the shoulder blade.

 You may experience pain when passing urine or stools.

 An ectopic pregnancy can cause similar symptoms to a gastrointestinal disease and is often associated with diarrhoea and vomiting.

 You should always contact your GP if: